Sugar on My Tongue: Music video

+Live performances

+Tyler, the Creator performed this song alongside "Thought I Was Dead" at the 68th Annual Grammy Awards.
+The performance of the song features his "Big Poe" persona getting his signature car checked out by an auto-mechanic (played by actress Regina King), who imparts him with some words of wisdom before sending on his way; only for "Big Poe" to accidentally run over Tyler's "St. Chroma" persona (an effect achieved through the means of a body double).
+He then proceeds to dance around the nearby gas station and flirt with a girl as paramedics and local law enforcement arrive on scene, leading "Big Poe" to ultimately decide to kill himself by hiding in and blowing up the gas station in an attempt to evade capture.

+At Camp Flog Gnaw 2025, he performed the song with an extended intro, which was later uploaded to YouTube on Christmas day.

 Commercial performance

 In the United States, the song charted at number 41 on the Billboard Hot 100 and peaked at number 9 on the Hot R&B/Hip-Hop Songs chart.
 In Australia, the song peaked at number 19 on the ARIA Charts.
 In Canada, the song charted at number 39 on the Canadian Hot 100.
 In Ireland, the song peaked at number 31 on the Irish Singles Chart.
 The song also charted at number 29 on the Billboard Global 200.
 In Latvia, the song peaked at number 6 on the Latvia Streaming chart.
 In New Zealand, the song reached number 27 on the singles chart.
 Meanwhile, in Poland, the song charted at number 29 on the Polish Streaming Top 100.
 In the United Kingdom, the song peaked at number 27 on the UK singles chart.